 Cell phone protection.
 Cell phone insurance to protect customers in the case of breakage or theft is a common offering by credit companies, including Citi and Chase in addition to Visa and Mastercard.
 World Mastercard offers cardholders $1,000 in annual coverage, while Visa Signature members get cell phone protection for one calendar month each time they pay their wireless bill using their Visa card.

-What is the Difference Between Mastercard and Visa?
+What is the difference between Mastercard and Visa?

-Mastercard and Visa have extremely similar offerings, being both payment processors and offering licensed card offerings.
-However, there are areas where the card companies differ:
+As shown above, Mastercard and Visa have extremely similar offerings, being both card networks that facilitate and govern payment acceptance.However, there are areas where the card companies differ:

 They operate on different payment networks